Possibly built ca 1810 for Elijah Hossack.

 A tattered but solid Federal between Danforth and York Streets

 Its history is every bit as disjointed as is its facade.
-I was initially attracted to the wonky little store front addition on the left and the hefty concrete wall guarding the front of the house.
-At first glance, it seemed a simple vernacular Greek Revival of the late 1830’s to early 1850’s.
-The simple forms and the arrangement of openings is fairly common in Portland.
-The first floor windows were a bit of a hint that this might nor be correct.
+I was initially attracted to the wonky little storefront addition on the left and the hefty concrete wall guarding the front of the house.
+At first glance, it seemed a simple vernacular Greek Revival of the late 1830s to early 1850s.
+The simple forms and the arrangement of openings are fairly common in Portland.
+The first-floor windows were a bit of a hint that this might not be correct.
 Greek revival windows tended to be taller.
 Often full height.
-It wasn’t until I looked at the tax photo from 1924, shown below, that I realized i was a generation or more off.
+It wasn’t until I looked at the tax photo from 1924, shown below, that I realized I was a generation or more off.

 The deed history for our subject is mostly empty for 50 or so years of its life.
 I am sure the Hossack family owned the property in the early 19th century and until about 1860.
 That was the year Charles Hossack assigned his $300 mortgage to Lemuel Dyer.
 From that moment until William Webb, a merchant from Boston, sold the house to Jacob Judelshon, a Portland real estate investor, in 1916, there is no trail.
 Webb’s deed does not, as has long been the norm, include a reference to whom he got the property from and when.
 It does mention a mortgage to Maine Savings Bank for $1900.00 “with interest, from November 1915”.
 I cannot find this mortgage on the registry of deed’s website.